IABTechLab/uid2docs/docs/guides/custom-publisher-integration.md

 - Client UID2 SDK for JavaScript (see [UID2 SDK for JavaScript Reference Guide](../sdks/client-side-identity.md)), with [UID2 SDK for Java](../sdks/uid2-sdk-ref-java.md) on the server.
 - Client UID2 SDK for JavaScript (see [UID2 SDK for JavaScript Reference Guide](../sdks/client-side-identity.md)), with custom server code.
-- Server-only integration, with [UID2 SDK for Java](../sdks/uid2-sdk-ref-java.md) or [UID2 SDK for Python](../sdks/uid2-sdk-ref-python.md) on the server.
+- Client-server integration, with [UID2 SDK for Java](../sdks/uid2-sdk-ref-java.md) or [UID2 SDK for Python](../sdks/uid2-sdk-ref-python.md) on the server.
-- Server-only integration, with custom server code.
+- Server-side integration, with custom server code.

 This guide provides information for the last two options.